DanPearce/CI_PP2_Coding_Challenge_Quiz/README.md

 - The footer is fixed into place at the bottom of the page and is visible no matter where you are scrolling through the site.

 #### Contact Us Page
-The contact us page is the only other 'main' page on the site and uses the design from the quiz but instead holds a quiz inside.
+The contact us page is the only other 'main' page on the site and uses the design from the quiz but instead holds a form inside.
 - The form is simple and easy to read.
 - Once submitted the JavaScript removes the form and displays the user with a screen that informs them their form has been submitted.